lsoares/stores/readme.md

 ### Run the app

-Run `docker-compose run` at the root to start the webapp, backend and worker to get stores' data.
+Run `docker-compose run` at the root to start the webapp, backend, and data importer.

 # Design decisions